chrisduvillard/Certificates/README.md

   1) Introduction to Portfolio Construction and Analysis with Python
   2) Advanced Portfolio Construction and Analysis with Python
   3) Python and Machine Learning for Asset Management

-- Data Analysis with Pandas and Python

-- Databases and SQL for Data Science

-- Learning How to Learn: Powerful mental tools to help you master tough subjects

-- Mathematics for Machine Learning: Linear Algebra

 - Fundamentals of Reinforcement Learning
   1) Sample-based Learning Methods

-- Introduction to Blockchain Technologies

 ### Author
 Christophe Duvillard